JHCo. is in the business of making heads of households feel good about their money; that includes investing.

 HOW TO OPEN AN ACCOUNT

-JHCo's technology use and fiduciary oath allows for a more seamless account opening process than was available even five years ago.
-After establishing the client relationship through initial meetings, information exchange and contract signing, the process is relatively simple.
+Our use of technology allows for a more seamless account opening process than was available even five years ago.
+After establishing our client relationship the account opening process is relatively simple.

 Here are the steps: